- Take Action

 State of the Dream 2010: Drained – Jobless and Foreclosed in Communities of Color explores the current racial economic divide in the U.S. in terms of unemployment, income, poverty, net worth, and rate of foreclosures.

-Drained highlights the shortcomings of colorblind, broad-spectrum policies, and the urgent need for targeted policies geared toward lifting up the communities in most need.
+Drained highlights the shortcomings of colorblind policies and the urgent need for targeted strategies geared toward lifting up the communities in most need.

 State of the Dream 2009: The Silent Depression

-We explore additional evidence racial economic inequity, including poverty rates, wealth and assets, and economic mobility.
+We also explore the racial divide that cuts through social and economic indicators, including poverty, wealth and assets, and economic mobility.
 While racial barriers did not prevent an African-American from becoming President, they continue to prevent the average person of color from achieving the same economic success as the average white American.